ooddle

 The Caloric Math Is Underwhelming

-An hour of moderate cardio burns approximately 300 to 500 calories for most adults.
+An hour of moderate cardio burns approximately 300 to 500 calories for many adults.
 A bagel with cream cheese is about 400 calories.
 A medium fries is 350.
 A standard beer is 150.
-Most people unconsciously consume the calories they burned within hours of finishing the workout.
-The deficit, if any, is small.
+Many people unconsciously consume the calories they burned within hours of finishing the workout.
+The deficit, if any, is small, and the time-to-calorie ratio is awful compared to nutritional changes that take five minutes to plan.

 Compensatory Eating